Family-friendly adventures in Bowland

 Total distance cycled Day 2: 24 miles

-The Dunsop Valley is ideal for exploring by off-road mobility vehicle and the Forest of Bowland AONB has an all-terrain Tramper access vehicle for use by people with restricted mobility.
-For more details, visit the AONB website.
+The Dunsop Valley is ideal for exploring by off-road mobility vehicle, download an easy access route here or for details about an all-terrain vehicle for use by people with restricted mobility, visit the AONB website.

 There’s plenty more to see and do in the area to extend your break a while.
 The entire Forest of Bowland AONB is criss-crossed with footpaths and cycle trails.
 Picturesque villages like Slaidburn, Chipping, Waddington and Wray are within just an hour or so in the saddle, while the towns of Clitheroe and Bentham have more shops and entertainment to offer and are linked with good onward public transport connections.
 Click here for more ideas and itineraries.